Close

 Fortunately, the next stretch of sea was to everybody’s taste consisting as it did of various single malts, sectioned by the current into zones.
 Jarry was at a bit of a loss at this point and let Barry be our guide as we immersed ourselves in Talisker, Bushmills, and then a Lagavulin whose peaty fumes made me almost lose consciousness.
 When not pondering vintages, Barry crooned pleasing Irish ballads.

-We went on like this for many years, crossing oceans of rum, vodka, sloe gin, as well as the Straits of Guinness, seven seas of rye, and Mare Mort Subite, a dark sea abrim with mussels and the drowned, who floated by with happy smiles upon their faces.
+We went on like this for many years, crossing oceans of rum, vodka, sloe gin, as well as the Straits of Guinness, seven seas of rye, and Mare Mort Subite, a dark sea brimming with mussels and the drowned, who floated by with happy smiles upon their faces.
 My favourite, though, was a lake of lager, whose blond surface was whipped into froth by wind.
 Sweet Afton trees, whose fruit I plucked and chewed, surrounded the lake.
 My companions found this a little plebeian, however.
 Barry going off to wallow in a pool of Connemara malt while Jarry stumbled on a cave of ether that was much to his liking.
 We travelled to hundreds of other islands in what seemed an infinite archipelago, each with unique fantastic features that are recorded elsewhere.[1]
 Finally, we reached one covered with rusting pyramids of mild steel and this Barry christened Cairo, informing us it had been made by a tribe of girder-welders.
-In the exact centre of the island we found Jarry’s Time Machine.
+In the exact centre of the island, we found Jarry’s Time Machine.

-The machine consisted of a jointed, ebony structure that resembled a bicycle frame.
+The device consisted of a jointed, ebony structure that resembled a bicycle frame.
 At rest the machine sat on the circular rings of two gyrostats while the nickel ring of a third arched over the controls.
 The latter was made up of a lever with an ivory handle, which controlled the motor’s acceleration, and another on an articulated rod, which slowed the machine down.
 There were four ivory dials, which marked days, thousands of days, millions and hundreds of millions of days.
 Under the driver’s seat were the storage cells of the electric motor.
 Alongside these were the pedals that controlled them.

-‘I was actually hoping to go back and see Jesus race the thieves,’ said Jarry, ‘but of course from the time machine’s perspective the past comes after the future so you have to do the former first, which explains why I dropped in on you.
+‘I was actually hoping to go back and see Jesus race the thieves,’ said Jarry, ‘but of course from the time machine’s perspective the past comes after the future, so you must do the former first, which explains why I dropped in on you.
 The machine works on the same principle as Breughel’s painting, The Massacre of the Innocents.
 You will have observed how the soldiers on the canvas batter down doors with the butts of their muskets in the streets of a Flemish town.
 This beneath a misty northern sky, as little like Herod’s Palestine as can be imagined.
 Yet make no bones about it: what you see is the massacre.
 Time not being matter, does not matter.
 Once you realize that you can set the controls for anywhen.’[2]

 ‘John Latham, who reduced everything to a dot, proposed time not place to be the quarry.
 Speaking of which, I wonder how the shark’s decaying,’ ventured Barry, putting the finishing touches to the clay head, which by now was the spitting image of the chrononaut.
 He turned and looked at me.
 ‘You should say thank you.’

 I tried but all that came out was the inevitable ‘Ha ha!’
 This time Barry and the cyclist did not wait for more.
-They had by now concluded that the frequency of my utterances was the key and shared an elaborate system of allotting book-length meaning to the two syllables, depending when and how I said them.
+They had by now concluded that the frequency of my utterances was the key and shared an elaborate system of allotting voluminous meaning to the two syllables, depending when and how I said them.
 They nodded sagely to each other.
-The timing of my statement opened itself to no other interpretation other than that of gratitude and farewell.
+The timing of my statement opened itself to no other interpretation than that of gratitude and farewell.

 Jarry pulled down a side panel and hoisted himself onto the saddle.
 He began to pedal furiously, sliding the lever forward as he did so.
-The Time Machine started to vibrate and then lifted off the ground till it was hovering just above our heads.
+The Time Machine started to vibrate and then lifted off the ground.
+Soon it was hovering just above our heads.
 Its pilot favoured us with a brusque nod and called out, ‘’Pataphysics is the science…’ as he and the Time Machine vanished.

 ‘Why do they always give you what you want and then take it away from you?’ demanded Barry.